 Audio and video Web stores

-This section contains information about digitized audio concepts and using the ORDAudio object type to build audio applications or specialized ORDAudio objects.
+This section contains information about digitized audio concepts, and information about using the ORDAudio object type to build audio applications or specialized ORDAudio objects, in these subsections:

 ORDAudio integrates the storage, retrieval, and management of digitized audio data in a database.

 Audio may be produced by an audio recorder, an audio source such as a microphone, digitized audio, other specialized audio recording devices, or even by program algorithms.
 Audio recording devices take an analog or continuous signal, such as the sound picked up by a microphone or sound recorded on magnetic media, and convert it into digital values with specific audio characteristics such as format, encoding type, number of channels, sampling rate, sample size, compression type, and audio duration.

 Digitized audio consists of the audio data (digitized bits) and attributes that describe and characterize the audio data.
 Audio applications sometimes associate application-specific information, such as the description of the audio clip, date recorded, author or artist, and so on, with audio data by storing descriptive text in an attribute or column in the database table.

 The audio data can have different formats, encoding types, compression types, numbers of channels, sampling rates, sample sizes, and playing times (duration) depending upon how the audio data was digitally recorded.
 ORDAudio can store and retrieve audio data of any supported data format.
 ORDAudio can automatically extract metadata from audio data of a variety of popular audio formats.
 ORDAudio can also extract application attributes and store them in the comments field of the object in XML form.
 ORDAudio is extensible and can be made to recognize and support additional audio formats.